semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 Single (`'`) and double (`"`) quotes [behave differently](https://docs.octoprint.org/en/master/configuration/yaml.html#scalars) in YAML syntax.
 Single quotes are typically preferred when using backslashes (`\`) with `pattern-regex`.
 :::

-Note that if the regex uses groups, the metavariables `$1`, `$2`, etc. will be bound to the content of the captured group.
+Note that if the regex uses groups, the metavariables such as `$1`, `$2`, and so on, are bound to the content of the captured group.

 <iframe src="https://semgrep.dev/embed/editor?snippet=8RkB" border="0" frameBorder="0" width="100%" height="432"></iframe>

 ### `pattern-not-regex`

 The `pattern-not-regex` operator filters results using a [PCRE](https://www.pcre.org/original/doc/html/pcrepattern.html) regular expression in multiline mode.
-This is most useful when combined with regular-expression only rules, providing an easy way to filter findings without having to use negative lookaheads. `pattern-not-regex` will work with regular `pattern` clauses, too.
+This is most useful when combined with regular-expression only rules, providing an easy way to filter findings without having to use negative lookaheads. `pattern-not-regex` works with regular `pattern` clauses, too.

 The syntax for this operator is the same as `pattern-regex`.

-This operator will filter findings that have _any overlap_ with the supplied regular expression.
+This operator filters findings that have _any overlap_ with the supplied regular expression.
 For example, if you use `pattern-regex` to detect `Foo==1.1.1` and it also detects `Foo-Bar==3.0.8` and `Bar-Foo==3.0.8`, you can use `pattern-not-regex` to filter the unwanted findings.

 <iframe src="https://semgrep.dev/embed/editor?snippet=8n5Q" border="0" frameBorder="0" width="100%" height="432"></iframe>